Payment Assurance Discount Program

 Combination with Other Discounts

-The Payment Assurance Discount shall be used in combination with and applied to the balance remaining after application of 30% Self-Pay Discount (for uninsured patients only) and/ or the 15% Valley Health Employee Discount.
+The Payment Assurance Discount shall be used in combination with and applied to the balance remaining after application of the 15% Valley Health Employee Discount (if applicable).

 The Payment Assurance Discount shall not be used in combination with 10% Pre-Payment Discount; however, in the event that application of the 10% Pre-Payment Discount would be more advantageous to the patient by resulting in a lower out of pocket expense than the Payment Assurance Discount, then the 10% Pre-Payment Discount will be applied in lieu of the Payment Assurance Discount.